RoyElkabetz/CityLearn-MAD-CATS/README.md

 Planner parameters:
 - `search_depths`: list of depths to search to.
 The gaps are filled with constant action of the last searched depth.
-- `max_serach_time`: time to terminate search if not finished, and keep to the best tarjectory found by this time.
+- `max_serach_time`: time to terminate search if not finished, and keep to the best trajectory found by this time.
 - `d_action`: the action-space is discrete, so this is the step-size of the action-space.
 - `acion_space_list`: list of actions to search over.
 If `None`, then the action-space is discretized to `d_action` steps.
 - `utility_weighting`: re-weighting of the different terms in the local utility.